Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 The arguments were about what would be effective to combat the germs that were identified.

-Actually, there probably was someone, somewhere arguing against the germ theory, but they were so utterly irrelevant that even the crackpot fringes didn’t give them the time of day.
+Actually, there were a few folks arguing against germ theory, but they were so utterly irrelevant that even the crackpot fringes didn’t give them the time of day.

-Before germ theory became a social fact, the movement had to achieve what I call external coherence.
+Before germ theory became a social fact, the movement supporting it had to achieve what I call external coherence.

 External coherence is what enabled the movement to make clear and specific political demands.